 You will arrive in Italy at Bari airport, and be transferred to your hotel in Alberobello.
-Here, you will receive a welcome briefing from your tour host which will be followed by a welcome dinner.

 After breakfast in Alberobello, your tour will begin by meeting your private guide and exploring the Val d’Itria area.